osousa/livematrix/README.md

 #### :bulb: Disclaimer
 - The server uses an ORM from [wish](https://www.wish.com/) , that i wrote to learn Go (This is my first Go project)
 - Its not performant, as uses Go's reflection a lot and i had no time to write tests, but it should avoid SQLi attacks
 - No unit tests?
-In my defence, i have very little spare time
+Skipping this as i shouldn't.
+Next, adding tests!
 - Encryption?
 Nope, you can implement it if you want to.
 It shouldn't be hard.
 See [Mautrix](https://github.com/mautrix/go):
     - Use TLS and encryption.
 Why?
         - [browser] <---> [your_server] <---> [matrix]